Yizkor Book for Mikháleshik (Michalishek) in Vilna Province (Michalishki, Belarus)

 Many thanks to Ruth C. Clarke and Vital Zajka for their vast and indispensable editorial, research, and translation contributions to the Mikháleshik Yizkor Book.
 Thanks too to Regina Kopilevich and the late Roza Bieliauskiene for their generous contributions of materials for the project.

 The Yizkor Book urgently needs support to continue to grow.
 Please consider a donation (noting that it is for the Mikháleshik Yizkor Book project).
-You can contact us at: info@yiddishculturaldictionary.org.
+For details of US tax-deductible status for donations, and to send materials for the book, please contact us at: info@yiddishculturaldictionary.org.

 Preface